 1. Kyoto International School (KIS)

-One of KIS’s special feature is the Bukatsu and After-school lessons provided to students.
-Bukatsu is free for students to gain more knowledge and experience in such as gardening, reading, board games, photography, dance, fitness, STEM and others.
-This free service is not available on Wednesdays but run for 12 weeks from 3:30 to 4:30 after school.
-This feature is not only beneficial for students, but also FREE!
+One of the features of KIS is “Bukatsu” and additional after-school classes offered to students.
+“Bukatsu is free for students to gain more knowledge and experience in areas such as gardening, reading, board games, photography, dance, fitness, and STEM.
+This free service is not available on Wednesdays, but runs for 12 weeks from 3:30 to 4:30 p.m. after school.

-KIS also offers summer camp during the summer holidays that were introduced to keep students actively learning and exploring through different curricular activities.
+Some classes are private as well.
+This is a great way to keep students active and engaged in learning.
+KIS also offers summer camps during the summer vacation, which were introduced to keep students actively learning and exploring through various curricular activities.
+KIS is home to over 200 students from 14 different nationalities.

 2. Doshisha International School, Kyoto (DISK)

 Doshisha International School Kyoto (DISK) is an international school for students in grades 5 to 12 (ages 11 to 18).
 It is part of the Doshisha family of schools.
 Founded in 2011, the DISK campus is located between Kyoto, Osaka and Nara, in the same building as the Doshisha International Academy (founded by Doshisha University).
 DISK is proud of the excellent results its students achieve in the IB program.

 With fewer students than other international schools, DISK classrooms are equipped with state-of-the-art technology to enhance the learning experience for students.
 Classes are taught primarily in English with one weekly Japanese lesson.
 More information about Doshisha International School, Kyoto can be found here: